BohdanObruch/Conduit/test_cases/articles/publish_article.md

 4. Click **New Article** item in app header menu
 5. Url should be `/#/editor/`
-6. Page should have add article form
+6. Page should have added article form

 ## Fill form